 - Brotherly kindness;

-Whatever the area of weakness may be, it will be exposed when we are confronted with the challenge to endure.
-It is a tragic fact that many Christians never overcome these two stages of self-control and endurance.
+This list makes it clear that self-control is an essential prerequisite for endurance.
+Every test of endurance is also a test of self-control.
+Any weakness in our personality will be exposed when we are confronted with the challenge to endure.
+It is a tragic fact that many Christians never succeed in these two stages: self-control and endurance.
 Consequently, they never progress to the higher Christian virtues in the remaining three steps: godliness, brotherly kindness, love.